 Appropriate Vaccine Usage

-This is a measure of the percent of long-term residents that were given the pneumonia and flu vaccines.
-Respiratory viruses can be deadly for seniors, making these types of vaccines vital to patient safety.
+This datapoint measures the percentage of long-term care patients that have received the flu and pneumonia vaccines.
+Respiratory viruses can be fatal for nursing home residents, making these vaccines vital to patient safety.

 Residents Maintain Autonomy

-In Concord Nursing and Rehabilitation Center, 14.75% Percentage of Patients
+In Concord Nursing and Rehabilitation Center, 14.88% of Patients

-This indicates the percent of residents who required increased assistance with activities of daily living over time.
-High levels of dependence on staff for assistance with ADL's could be a sign of the decline of a resident's medical condition.
+This tells you the percent of patients that required more assistance with activities of daily living over time.
+Higher levels of dependence on staff for assistance with ADL's may be a sign of decline of a resident's medical condition.

 Ability to Keep Residents Mobile

-In Concord Nursing and Rehabilitation Center, 17.32% Percentage of Residents
+In Concord Nursing and Rehabilitation Center, 12.44% of Residents

-This is a measure of the percent of long-term residents that maintained mobility.
+This metric is a measure of the percent of long-term residents that retained mobility levels.
+Many in the industry would argue that mobility is critical to patients well-being.

 Short-term Care: Rehospitalizations

-In Concord Nursing and Rehabilitation Center, 17.32 Percentage of Residents Rehospitalized
+In Concord Nursing and Rehabilitation Center, 12.44% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Concord Nursing and Rehabilitation Center, 8.8 Percentage of Patients
+In Concord Nursing and Rehabilitation Center, 3.68% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Concord Nursing and Rehabilitation Center, 75.07% Percentage of Resident
+In Concord Nursing and Rehabilitation Center, 71.91% of Resident

 Scores for Brooklyn, NY